jprknight/blog/_pages/homelab.md

 #### DHCP

 DHCP pool is from n.n.n.226 to n.n.n.254.

+#### DNS

+DHCP server advertises AdGuard VIP as the DNS server on the network.

-Advertises NTP, NetBoot.xyz, and the AdGuard VIP as a DNS server.
+Advertises NTP, NetBoot.xyz, and the

 ### Shinobi (n.n.n.30)